qteatime/crochet/docs/design/0007-debug-representation.md

     text(value: text)         -- any text
     boolean(value: boolean)   -- any boolean

-    keyword(name: text)       -- highlighted text with no semantics plain-text(content: text) -- text with no semantics
+    plain-text(content: text) -- text with no semantics

     lazy(description: text, pointer: external-capability)